larsvasseldonk/DE-zoomcamp-project/README.md

     * Dataflow Admin

 * In IAM & Admin --> Service Accounts, select Manage Keys.
 Create a new key and download as JSON file.
-* Save the key file to a secure location
+* Save the key file to a secure location.

-3. Create GCP Infrastructure with Terraform
+### 3. Create GCP Infrastructure with Terraform

-Modify Terraform Configuration Files
-Navigate to the terraform directory: cd terraform
+* Navigate to the terraform directory and modify the credentials and project variables in variables.tf file as required.

-Edit the variables.tf file to update the project ID: variable "project" {
-  description = "Your GCP project ID" default     = "your-project-id"
-}
-Initialize and Apply Terraform Configuration
-# Initialize Terraform
+Credentials value: JSON key file location within terraform folder Project value: GCP Project ID

+Run the following commands:
-terraform init
+* terraform init

-# View the resource plan to be created
-terraform plan
+* terraform plan

-### Configure Terraform
-terraform apply
+* terraform apply

 After completion, you should see the following resources in the GCP console:

-GCS bucket lta-caravailability
+GCS bucket: `capstone_bucket_2025` <br>
-BigQuery datasets dbt_yzheng and carpark_raw
+BigQuery datasets: `capstone_dataset_2025` and `dbt_premierleague_analytics`

-#### Configure Bigquery:

-* Make sure to have following datasets in BigQuery:

-    * capstone_dataset_2025
-    * dbt_premierleague_analytics

-These are required for Kestra to generate the source tables.

-#### Configure Kestra
+### 4. Configure Kestra

 * Run docker compose up and use localhost:8080 to access Kestra UI.
 * Run the following commands to upload flows to Kestra, alternatively you can upload them manually from the kestra folder.

-    * curl -X POST http://localhost:8080/api/v1/flows/import -F fileUpload=@kestra/01_gcp_kv.yml
+    * `curl -X POST http://localhost:8080/api/v1/flows/import -F fileUpload=@kestra/01_gcp_kv.yml`
-    * curl -X POST http://localhost:8080/api/v1/flows/import -F fileUpload=@kestra/02_download_csv.yml
+    * `curl -X POST http://localhost:8080/api/v1/flows/import -F fileUpload=@kestra/02_download_csv.yml`

 * Currently a scheduled trigger has been set for the data extraction (12am daily, UTC+8).
 As Kestra scheduled triggers use UTC, you may adjust your preferred time accordingly (either by direct calculation or using the timezone property).